investindex/Psychology/README.md

 Tax loss harvesting is the conscious use of realized losses to offset realized gains for tax purposes.
 There are misconceptions about its proper use, which are discussed in the [section on taxes](https://github.com/investindex/Taxes#tax-loss-harvesting).

 For an investor committed to being thoroughly informed and thoroughly passive, any other reasons for exiting an investment are questionable.
-Deferring tax by holding investments for as long as possible is an important part of [tax-efficient investing](https://github.com/investindex/Taxes#tax-efficient-investing).
+Deferring tax by holding investments for as long as possible is an important part of optimizing your returns through [tax-efficient investing](https://github.com/investindex/Taxes#tax-efficient-investing).

 &nbsp;